 Although we now live in a high-tech world, it makes sense to find a perfect balance between allowing our kids to play with their gadgets and introducing them to the toys that have made Filipinos who they are.
 Here are a few unforgettable toys and games that will make every true Pinoy extremely nostalgic:

 Slingshot is one of the oldest toys in the world, dating as far back as ancient times when it was used both as a weapon and hunting tool.
-It’s Pinoy version, called tirador, is an improvised toy made of a Y-shaped piece of hardwood (or branch of a tree) and rubber strips taken from the inner tube of a car wheel.
+It’s Pinoy version, called tirador, is an improvised toy made of a Y-shaped piece of hardwood (or branch of a tree) and rubber strips made from the inner tube of a car wheel.

 A leather pocket attached to the strips is pulled back in order to launch the projectile–usually a stone or a seed.
 Filipino kids use tirador either to get high-hanging fruits or hunt small animals such as birds.

-2. Sungka Board.
+2. Sungka Board

-An indoor Filipino game, sungka is actually a member of the mancala (“count and capture”) family of board games, and has its counterpart in different Southeast Asian regions and countries as far as Madagascar.
+An indoor Filipino game, sungka is actually a member of the mancala (“count and capture”) family of board games and has its counterpart in different Southeast Asian regions and countries as far as Madagascar.

 A sungka board has seven cups for each of the two players–six cups will hold the cowrie shells (stones or fruit seeds can also be used), while the seventh cup will serve as the player’s home base.
 The goal is to distribute the shells in a counterclockwise fashion, with the player who gathers the most number of shells in his or her home base declared as the winner.